18F/data-ingest-scaffolding/README.md

 ### 2. Build the images
 ```
-docker-compose build
+docker-compose build --build-arg NAME=projectname
 ```
 This will install Django and other standard dependencies for a new 18F project, based on our 18f Django project template Pipfile and will create a new django project.

+You can name your project whatever you like by passing the `NAME` argument.
+If you omit the argument altogether and just run `docker-compose build` the default project name is `myproject`.

-See the `18f-django-project-template` repo for more details about the standard project template.
+See the `18f-django-project-template` repo for more details about the standard project template and what it contains.

 ### 3. Bring up your app
 ```